International Parcel Delivery | Blog

 The application of tariff headings are subject to interpretation.
 Customs officials are familiar with classification, whereas tax officials working in the sales and consumption tax areas may be less so.

-Review accompanying International recources for HS code
+Review accompanying PDF: HS code Presentation

 The structure of Harmonize System Codes